Erum640/Poll.com/README.md

 ### How to Use
-User can get access to the website by the Link of website  given beside ( on the right side ). or user  can go to index.html which is the first page of website after which  the user will be redirected towards the  subsequent pages .
+User can get access to the website by the Link of website  given beside ( on the right side ).